bcwada/pes_interp/README.md

 Setup
 -------------------
-First, it is recommended to setup a new python environment
+First, it is recommended to setup a new python environment.
+This library has been tested on python 3.9.7, so with that version you can run
 ~~~
-python -m venv pes_env
+python3 -m venv pes_env
 ~~~
-and use the environment with
+and activate the environment with
 ~~~
-source activate pes_env/bin/activate
+source pes_env/bin/activate
 ~~~
 Once inside the environment, you can install the necessary versions with
 ~~~